yashguptatech/face-recognition/README.md

 ## Contact

-For any inquiries or questions, please contact [Yash Gupta](https://www.yashgupta.org).
+For any inquiries or questions and suggestions, please contact [Yash Gupta](https://www.yashgupta.org).